sr320/paper-pano-go/manuscript/results/01-assembly.md

 **Assembly**

-De novo assembly resulted in a total of 154407 transcripts (100157 components) with an average contig length of 659bp and an N50 value of 1014bp (Fig ).
+De novo assembly resulted in a total of 154407 transcripts (100157 components) with an average contig length of 659bp and an N50 value of 1014bp (Fig ) and a GC content of 36.97% *(needed?)*.
 The corresponding proteome was predicted to contain 35951 proteins.
 However, only 19652 *(check with annotation results later, see issue Data difference)*

 <img src="https://github.com/mdelrio1/mdelrio-panopea1/blob/master/img/seq-distribution-frequency.png"/ width = 50%>